CYLIX-V2/Cylix-Demo/README.md

 ## What is Cylix?

-Cylix is an **offensive security and AI investigation platform**, not just a simple scanner.
+Cylix is an **AI-driven cybersecurity and purple-team validation platform**, not just a simple scanner.

 It helps security teams:

-- Continuously **simulate adversaries** and validate security controls
+- Continuously **validate defenses** and security controls under realistic conditions
 - **Prioritize and investigate threats** with AI copilots and guided playbooks
 - Generate **executive-ready reports** on exposure, coverage, and program maturity

 Designed for:

-- **MSSPs / MDR providers** who need repeatable, scalable offensive capabilities
+- **MSSPs / MDR providers** who need repeatable, scalable validation and investigation capabilities
-- **Enterprise red / purple teams** who want automation without losing control
+- **Enterprise blue / red / purple teams** who want automation without losing control
 - **Security leaders (CISO, VP Security)** who need clear visibility into risk and ROI

 ---